wilsonmar/wilsonmar.github.io/_posts/2016-03-21-jekyll-site-development.md

    0. [Authenticate on static sites](/authentication-on-static-site/)
    0. [Clickable maps in Jekyll sites](/clickable-maps-in-jekyll-posts/)

+{% include whatever.html %}

+There is also <a target="_blank" href="https://wilsonmar.github.io/gatsby">Gatsby</a> and others.

-Jekyll is currently the [most popular among static site builder options](/static-websites/).
+But Jekyll is still currently the [most popular among static site builder options](/static-websites/).

 ## The objective